-When an optic is damaged by a continuous wave (CW) laser, it is usually due to the melting of the surface as a result of absorbing the laser's energy or damage to the optical coating (antireflection) [1].
-Pulsed lasers with pulse lengths longer than 1 μ s can be treated as CW lasers for LIDT discussions.
-Additionally, when pulse lengths are between 1 ns and 1 μ s, LIDT can occur either because of absorption or a dielectric breakdown (must check both CW and pulsed LIDT).
+When pulse lengths are between 1 ns and 1 μs, laser-induced damage can occur either because of absorption or a dielectric breakdown (therefore, a user must check both CW and pulsed LIDT).
 Absorption is either due to an intrinsic property of the optic or due to surface irregularities; thus LIDT values are only valid for optics meeting or exceeding the surface quality specifications given by a manufacturer.
 While many optics can handle high power CW lasers, cemented (e.g., achromatic doublets) or highly absorptive (e.g., ND filters) optics tend to have lower CW damage thresholds.
 These lower thresholds are due to absorption or scattering in the cement or metal coating.